Citrine | Properties Facts and Great Photos

 Natural citrine is one of the most valuable varieties of the mineral quartz.
 This transparent to translucent crystal exhibits a vitreous lustre but the exact cause of its subtle yellow to deep orange colour is still somewhat of a mystery.
 What is known about the colour of citrine is that trace amounts of aluminium cause some crystals to turn yellow.

-Almost all citrine geodes that are sold around the world are in fact amethyst which has been heated in industrial sized ovens.
+Almost all citrine geodes sold around the world are in fact amethyst that's been heated in industrial sized ovens.

 Citrine (heated amethyst) tumbled stones.
 Photo; Stone Mania ©

-Natural citrine is also sometimes heated in order to improve the depth of colour.
+Natural citrine is also sometimes heated which improves the depth or shade of colour.

 During the first and second centuries AD both the Greeks and Romans used citrine for intaglios.
-The stone was also once believed to offer protection against snake venom and evil thoughts.
+During the Middle Ages the it was believed to offer protection against snake venom and evil thoughts.

-Historically little is known about this yellow variety of quartz because there are few references to it which is likely to be because of the stone's rarity.
+Historically little is known about this yellow variety of quartz because there are few references to it which is likely to be because of its rarity.

 Citrine Birthstone for November

-Citrine is the traditional birthstone for the month of November but on the modern birthstone chart it's an alternative to topaz.
+Citrine is the 'traditional' birthstone for the month of November.
+On the 'modern' birthstone chart it's an alternative to topaz.

-Although some coloured varieties of quartz have often been mistaken for topaz, they're two completely different minerals.
-The reason for the confusion may stem from the fact that for many years all translucent brown orange and yellow gemstones were commonly referred to as topaz.
+Although some coloured varieties of quartz including citrine are often mistaken for topaz, they're two completely different minerals.
+The reason for the confusion may stem from the fact that for many years all translucent brown orange and yellow coloured gemstones were commonly referred to as topaz.
 Even after the discovery that some stones had a different chemical composition, it was many years before the correct names started being widely used.

 Natural citrine not heated amethyst.
 Photo; Stone Mania © | Clickable image

-Like most varieties of quartz citrine grades 7 on Mohs scale of mineral hardness which makes it particularly suitable for cutting and for decorative purposes.
-When used as a gemstone it tends to be faceted which maximises brilliance and the cut can further increase the stone's value.
+Like most varieties of quartz citrine grades 7 on Mohs scale of mineral hardness.
+When used as a gemstone it tends to be faceted which maximises brilliance.
+If well cut the stone's value can be significantly increased.

-Popular for use in crystal healing citrine is said to help with digestion and the removal of toxins from within the body.
+When used for its metaphysical properties citrine is said to help with digestion and the removal of toxins from within the body.
 It symbolizes light-heartedness, joy and happiness and influences the areas of education, business pursuits and interpersonal relationships.
 Citrine can also be used for smoothing out or pacifying family or group problems.
 Along with the mineral kyanite it does not accumulate or retain negative energy hence never needs to be cleansed.